captainbrosset/on-device-demos/README.md

   * [Email thread summarization](summarize-email-thread.html) - Summarize an email thread into a few sentences.

+* **Combined demos***

+  * [Travel assistant](travel-assistant.html) - A travel assistant that helps you plan a trip by retrieving the weather forecast and events happening at your destination, and then summarizing the information.

 <!-- ## Requirements to run the demos

 To run the above demos, make sure that you meet the following requirements: